thomasbrus/besturingssystemen/assignment-4/task-2/readme.md

 -------------------------
 ## Fragment 1
 ### Vulnerabilities
 The program puts a given input parameter in an array of chars.
 The original code did not check whether the given input would fit in the allocated char array.
 If the input was bigger than the initialized 90 chars, the data could have been written into the memory on a location allocated by another program.
 This would corrupt the program.
-Even worse, it could be exploited to execute malicious code within another program.
-It could also overflow the stack.
+Even worse, it could be exploited to execute malicious code.
+For an example of how this could be exploited, see task 4.

 ### How we fixed it
 We added the check `strlen(av[1]) <= 90` to make sure the input would fit in our memory block.